opensource-observer/oso/docs/docs/contribute/connect-data.md

 $ cd oso
 ```

-### Install oso python dependencies
+### Install OSO Python dependencies

-For updating the data pipelines and cloudquery plugins, we only currently care
+For updating the data pipelines and CloudQuery plugins, we only currently care
-about the python dependencies.
+about the Python dependencies.
 To install these dependencies, we will use
-python's `poetry` from the root of the oso repository:
+python's `poetry` from the root of the OSO repository:

 ```bash
 $ poetry install
 ```

-Once you've done this, let's enter the python virtual environment that `poetry`
+Once you've done this, let's enter the Python virtual environment that `poetry`
 created:

 ```bash